 Yes.
 Providers and organizations that are subject to condition-of-payment connection mandate in N.C.
 Gen. Stat. § 90-414.4 are not exempt from the mandate because they do not presently maintain an electronic health record.
 To connect and submit data to NC HealthConnex, a provider or organization must have an EHR that is minimally capable of sending HL7 messages, version 2 or higher.
 The NC HIEA is working with more than 200 electronic health records vendors, including vendors submitting data.
 We encourage you to procure an EHR as soon as you are able so that you can begin the connection and onboarding processes.
 Connecting to NC HealthConnex can take up 12 months, depending on your EHR software.

-At this time, the NC HIEA is conducting a pilot with pharmacies for the initial development and integration of pharmacy data into NC HealthConnex.
+At this time, the NC HIEA has completed a pilot with pharmacies for the initial development and integration of pharmacy data into NC HealthConnex.
 The NC HIEA worked collaboratively with pharmacy stakeholders and the National Council for Prescription Drug Programs (NCPDP) to develop technical specifications that will be utilized and finalized in the pilot projects.
 This effort is one of the first of its kind nationally – to aggregate dispense data with clinical data to provide a more complete health record for North Carolinians at the point of care.
-The NC HIEA views pharmacies that have signed participation agreements as acting in good faith to meet the January 1, 2023, deadline, and no additional action needs to be taken at this time.
+The NC HIEA views pharmacies that have signed participation agreements as acting in good faith to meet the deadline of January 1, 2023, and no additional action needs to be taken at this time.

-No. An in-network provider with State Health Plan for Teachers and State Employees that renders health care services, including prescription drugs and durable medical equipment, and does not connect to NC HealthConnex is prohibited from billing the State Health Plan or plan members more than would be billed if the provider was an NC HealthConnex Participant.
+No. An in-network provider with the State Health Plan for Teachers and State Employees that renders health care services, including prescription drugs and durable medical equipment, and does not connect to NC HealthConnex is prohibited from billing the State Health Plan or plan members more than would be billed if the provider was an NC HealthConnex Participant.
 See N.C.
 Gen. Stat. § 90-414.4(b1).
 Providers participating in the State Health Plan network should reach out to the State Health Plan with questions regarding this provision at BCBSNC Provider Services at 1-800-777-1643 or providerupdates@BCBSNC.com.

 The Statewide Health Information Exchange Act gave the N.C.
 Department of Health and Human Services the authority to grant temporary hardship extensions to classes of providers for whom acquiring and implementing an electronic health record (EHR) system and connecting to the HIE Network would constitute an undue hardship.
 See N.C.
 Gen. Stat.
 90-414.4(a3).
 The N.C.
 Department of Health and Human Services had statutory authority to grant such extensions through December 31, 2022.
 The change of the connection deadline to January 1, 2023, has effectively mooted the hardship extension process.